Get the latest from TODAY

 Best for ages: 2-14

-What to do: Since they’re open year-round, the indoor water parks can be enjoyed any month.
-Get a day pass for Noah's Ark water park (America's largest) and race each other down 2018’s newest ride, the Raja, which ends in the mouth of a king cobra.
+What to do: The indoor water parks can be enjoyed year-round.
+Get a day pass for Noah's Ark water park (America's largest) and race down the Raja, which ends in the mouth of a king cobra.
 Or book one of the wet and wild resorts, like the African-themed Kalahari (the Sahara Sidewinders looping slides literally drop you through the roof) or Mt.
 Olympus (the Lost City of Atlantis water fortress has slides, geysers and monster dump buckets).

-Where to stay: In addition to the resorts with indoor water parks, there are plenty of quieter options like Day’s End Motel, Alakai Hotel and Suites and Hilton Garden Inn where you can get a nice room for less than $100 per night.
+Where to stay: In addition to the resorts with indoor water parks, there are plenty of quieter options like Day’s End Motel, Alakai Hotel and Suites and Hilton Garden Inn where a nice room is less than $100 per night.

 More info: WisDells.com